Shaaali/identity-apps/docs/get-started/README.md

 Select an identity and access management use case for your application and see how it works in Asgardeo.

-<a :href="$withBase('/')">Learn more</a>
+<a :href="$withBase('/get-started/asgardeo-use-cases/')">Learn more</a>

 <!--

 ## Explore Asgardeo

-Explore the capabilities of Asgardeo and how it can help you build a robust identity and access management solution for your organization's applications.
+Explore Asgardeo and its components and leard how they will help you build a robust identity and access management solution for your organization's applications.

 <a :href="$withBase('/get-started/explore-asgardeo/')">Learn more</a>
 -->